HewlettPackard/SimpliVity-Citrix-VCenter-Plugin/README.md

 -	The template should not join the AD domain.
 The plugin creates the VM and joins to AD.
 -	IP address of VM(s) can be created by the plugin that is assigned from the DHCP server and user has option to assign static IP.
 -   If the vCenter is not deployed on Windows(VCSA), then a new Windows VM with OpenSSH server should be installed and the server should be up and running.
--   If vCenter is not deployed on Windows(VCSA), copy the PowerShell scripts provided in the HTML5/package/SimpliVityCitrixScripts folder onto the C:\SimpliVityCitrix folder.
+-   If vCenter is not deployed on Windows(VCSA), Unzip the SimpliVityCitrixScripts.zip file in the HTML5/dev folder and copy the folder in C drive of remote Windows VM where OpenSSH is installed.
+After unzipping, all the PowerShell scripts should be inside C:\SimplivityCitrix folder.

 ### HPE Simplivity
 -	OmniCube Controller: 4.0